 I’m balanced if I stay true to the ways of the peaceful and gentle Sheep, the artistic Rabbit, and the kind generous Pig.
 I’m content reading Tarot cards in my peaceful home, casting horoscopes, being creative at feng shui consultations, quietly studying and writing, and living simply.
 I prefer working behind the scenes and being supportive of others, which is all in accord with the gentle ways of the Sheep.

-I became a professional Tarot reader and Astrologer in 1986 a Fire Tiger year.
-I took the career risk in Tiger year because if it didn’t work out, I’d have good luck in the following Rabbit year to find another art job.
+I became a professional Tarot reader and Astrologer in 1986, a Fire Tiger year.
+I took this big career risk because in a Tiger year if it didn’t work out, I’d have good luck in the following Rabbit year to find another art job.
 Due to my grand trine, every Hare, Sheep, and Pig years are fortunate.
-So at the end of the Ox year 1985, I left my last “day job” with an architectural firm in Berkeley CA. My new (ad)venture would be a big go – or a big no go – in a Fire Tiger year with no middle ground.
-If a no go, then in the following Rabbit year I’d be able to create or find other work.
+So at the end of Ox year 1985, I completed my last “day job” with an architectural firm in Berkeley CA.

-30 years later, I still enjoy what I do and wake up every day interested in life.
+Over 30 years later, still I enjoy what I do, and find it interesting.
 A big hug and eternal thank you to the many souls whose tarot cards I’ve read, whose astrology charts I’ve cast, homes I’ve feng shui’ed, and to the readers of my books!

 Some animal years are more fortunate than others depending on your Taoist Four Pillars animal signs and elements.
 Clearly I have luck in Rabbit, Sheep, and Pig years.
 But a general guideline is to cultivate the specific qualities of each animal during that animal’s year.
 Strive to match the chi of each year so you will have fewer problems and life can flow more easily.

-So in a Rat year be smart, clever, and invest your money.
+So in a Rat year be smart, clever, focus on work, and invest your money.
 In Ox year work hard, stay focused, and don’t complain.
-In Tiger year take risks and pounce on new opportunities.
-In Rabbit year be peaceful, diplomatic, and develop your artistic ability.
+In Tiger year take risks, be brave, and pounce on new opportunities.
+In Rabbit year be peaceful, diplomatic, and develop your artistic abilities.
 Dragon year is a time for extremes, grand passions, and drastic successes — or failures.
 Snake year is time to be wise, plan, contemplate, and not show your intentions.
 In Horse year explore, travel, and be as free as you can.
 In Sheep year cultivate spirituality, kindness, and gentleness.
 In Monkey year pull off all kinds of wild and crazy schemes.
-In Phoenix (Rooster) year be organized, structured, reborn, and transformed.
+In Phoenix (Rooster) year being organized and structured leads to rebirth and transformation.
 In Dog year be loyal, honest, and speak the truth.
 During a Pig year be kind, open, and honest.
 Pigs enjoy a good time so Pig year is the time to eat, drink, and be merry.

 Each month correlates to an animal sign.
 February is Tiger month, March is Rabbit month, April is Dragon month, May is Snake month, June is Horse month, July is Sheep month, August is Monkey month, September is Phoenix (Rooster) month, October is Dog month, November is Pig month, December is Rat month, and January is Ox month.
-But each month does not start on the 1st day of the Gregorian calendar month.
-Animal months start on the first new Moon during that month because the Taoist calendar is a lunar calendar.
+Note that each month does not start on the 1st day of the Gregorian calendar month.
+Animal months start on a new Moon because the Taoist calendar is a lunar calendar.